websecfuzz/jbsdg75252gesa6/README.md

   ```

 - The experiment runs the target web application inside a Docker container.
 Once the web application is ready, Schemathesis is launched.
-- The final results, including any detected BAC vulnerabilities, are saved in the final_result folder
+- The final results are saved in the final_result folder